freeCodeCamp/guide/src/pages/html/tutorials/how-to-use-lists/index.md

 ---
-title: Lists
+title: How to Use Lists
 ---
-## Lists
+## How to Use Lists

-This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/html/lists/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.
+This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/html/tutorials/how-to-use-lists/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.